 Meal-packing events — In 2014 and 2015, St. Philip’s celebrated Martin Luther King Day with a “Day of Service” meal-packing event at the Eagle Firehouse in New Hope.
 Undertaken in partnership with Outreach, Inc. of Iowa, St. Philip’s was joined at the 2015 event by members of Thompson Memorial Presbyterian Church, New Hope; St. Paul’s Episcopal Church and the Church of St. Mary Magdalene, Levittown; All Saints Church, Fallsington; and assorted individuals, about 80 people in all.
 Organized into 7 production lines, volunteers packed 27,000 meals for the area’s hungry in the space of just two hours.

-In June 2016, St. Philip’s members joined others in a meal-packing event organized by the United Way.
+In 2016 and 2017, St. Philip’s members joined others in a meal-packing event organized by the United Way.

 Philip’s Table — In Fall 2015, we hosted a “Philip’s Table” dinner to raise funds for local food pantries—and to raise awareness of hunger in our midst.
 Modeled after the Empty Bowls Project, an international grassroots movement to combat hunger, the dinner took place at the Eagle Firehouse in New Hope and combined delicious homemade soup with one-of-a-kind soup bowls made by area artists.
 Diners were encouraged to take their “empty bowls” home with them as a tangible reminder of food insecurity in our community, which often hides in plain sight.
 Proceeds went to Rolling Harvest Food Rescue of New Hope, among other local organizations.